cfbowers/steam-game-picker-api/readme.md

 # steam-game-picker-api
 API for [Steam Roulette](https://www.steamroulette.app/demo) application.
-The app gets a list of games you have in common with selected users.
+Steam Roulette picks a random game that you have in common with selected friends.
+It will also show other games you have in common.
 The Steam API does not provide this functionality.

 The main functions of the API are authentication, linking app users to Steam accounts, fetching data using the distinct API keys of users, and interacting with data from the Steam API.